neilenns/mobiflight-docs/content/devices/lcd/advanced-configuration/index.md

 ---
-title: Advanced LCD configuration
+title: Advanced configuration
 description: Step-by-step guide for displaying multiple values on an LCD in MobiFlight.
 ogimage: card-images/devices/lcd-20x4.png
 weight: 40
 ---

+LCDs are a convenient way to display multiple numeric values on one output device.
+The following steps demonstrate how to use a display to show multiple radio values from Microsoft Flight Simulator 2020 and Microsoft Flight Simulator 2024.

+> [!NOTE]
+> This guide assumes prior knowledge of creating output configurations.
+To learn how to create a basic radio output configuration see the [7-segment display output configuration guide](/devices/seven-segment-display/configuring-output/).

 {{% steps %}}

-### Create a new row in the outputs tab of the main window

-Double-click on the bottom row where the description says **Double-click row to add new config...** and enter a description for the output.
-For example, enter **COM1 active frequency** for a display module that will show the current COM1 active frequency.
+### Add output configurations for each value

+Use the output tab to create one output configuration for each value to display on the LCD.
+For example, create rows for the COM1 and COM2 active and standby frequencies.

+Each output should have the **Sim Variable** tab configured for the desired value.
+The **Display** tab should be left blank.

-{{< screenshot image="output-config-highlight-new.png" title="Screenshot of the output tab in the main window with the bottom row highlighted in red." >}}
+{{< screenshot image="output-config-four-radios.png" title="Screenshot of the output tab in the main window four output configurations defined for COM1 and COM2 active and standby frequencies." >}}

-### Open the output configuration dialog
+### Create an LCD output configuration

-Click the button with three dots in the **Edit** column for the row created in the previous step.
+Add an output configuration for the LCD with a description of the output, for example **Radio value display**.
+Click the button with three dots in the **Edit** column for the row to edit the configuration.

 {{< screenshot image="output-config-highlight-edit.png" title="Screenshot of the output tab in the main window with the edit button highlighted in red." >}}

-### Filter the output presets

-On the **Sim Variable** tab, use the **Filter Preset List** dropdowns to filter by **Microsoft**, **Generic**, and **Radio**.

-{{< screenshot image="sim-variable-filtered-list.png" title="Screenshot of the sim variable tab in the output dialog filtered by Microsoft / Generic / Radio." >}}

-### Select the COM 1 active frequency preset

-Use the **Select Preset** dropdown to select the **COM ACTIVE FREQUENCY:index** preset.
+### Add config references to an LCD output configuration

+Add a new output configuration for the LCD, but do not select a variable on the **Sim Variable** tab.
+Instead, click the **Add Reference** button on the **Modify** tab.

+A new reference to an existing output configuration will be added.
+If the selected reference is not one of the radio values configured in the previous step use the dropdown to select the correct output.

-{{< screenshot image="sim-variable-com-active-frequency.png" title="Screenshot of the sim variable tab in the output dialog with the COM ACTIVE FREQUENCY:index preset selected." >}}
+{{< screenshot image="lcd-four-output-configs.png" title="Screenshot of the output tab in the main window four output configurations defined for COM1 and COM2 active and standby frequencies." >}}

-### Set the radio index
+### Add the remaining references

-Since aircraft have more than one radio, MobiFlight will show a dialog to specify the COM radio value to display.
-Use the dialog to specify index **1**.

-{{< screenshot image="sim-variable-set-index.png" title="Screenshot of the Select Index dialog with an index of 1 set." >}}
+Repeat the previous step three more times to add config references to the remaining three radio values.

+> [!TIP]
+> Write down the characters associated with each config reference for use in later steps.

 ### Select the board and device type for the output

-On the **Display** tab, use the **Module** and **Use type of** dropdowns to select your connected board and the **Display Module** device type.
+On the **Display** tab, use the **Module** and **Use type of** dropdowns to select your connected board and the **LcdDisplay** device type.

-{{< screenshot image="display-tab-output-selected.png" title="Screenshot of the display tab in the output dialog with a board and Display Module type selected." >}}
+{{< screenshot image="display-tab-output-selected.png" title="Screenshot of the display tab in the output dialog with a board and LcdDisplay type selected." >}}

-### Select the module to use for display
+### Select the device

-Use the **Name / Number** dropdown to select the [module](/devices/seven-segment-display/adding-device) that should display the output value.
-If more than one module is connected in series, use the number dropdown to specify which module in series will display the value.
+Use the **Display** dropdown to select the specific display to use.

 {{< screenshot image="display-tab-select-name-number.png" title="Screenshot of the display tab in the output dialog with LedModule and 1 selected in the Name / Number dropdowns." >}}

+### Format the

 ### Specify the digits and decimal point for display